-“I never got to school, I didn’t prepare any plans, it takes time to figure it out, and let the children study in the Blackboard and Google Class room (online platforms where students do their homework).
-There they have a project about a scientific journal, and on Thursday we need to do something about light or sound, ”- this is the summary of a very long email that we received from our 5th grade teacher.
+“I never got to school, I didn't prepare any plans, it takes time to figure it out, and let the children study in the Blackboard and Google Class room for now (online platforms where students do their homework).
+There they have a project about a science journal, and on Thursday we need to do something about light or sound, ”- this is the summary of a very long email that we received from our 5th grade teacher.

 My 11-year-old son and I looked at his Blackboard and did not see any new tasks there.
 His scientific journal was finalized together on Thursday night, but they did not understand what the teacher wanted about light and sound.

 District officials first received a message stating that the Virginia Department of Education has recommended that all schools provide continuous distance learning.
 And later - that the same department provided explanations: daily education without meeting the needs of children with special needs would be against the law.
 And now they are trying to figure it out.
 But soon everything will be - even lectures on local television channels.
 Wait.

 Parents were also informed that starting next week, schools will begin, as necessary, to provide families with laptops and mobile hotspots (MiFi).
 The school district quickly arranged for distribution of food to needy families in special points and in warehouses.
 The school website has a map with locations where families can take one or two free breakfasts and lunches for children and purchase one for $ 2 for adults.